TepyThai/tepy.dev_old/_tils/why-100vw-causes-horizontal-scroll.md

 - Most of the times, I always find the `100vw` value on the `width` that cause the overflow.
 So, if that is the case, you can try replacing it with `width: 100%` instead and see if it works.

-So, back the title, why would `100vw` be the cause?
+So, back to the title, why would `100vw` be the cause?
 Well, the answer is:

 > When you set an element's width to `100vw`, the element's width now will be the whole `view width` of the browser and the important part is **`100vw` does not include the `vertical scrollbar`'s `width` into its calculation at all**.
 Therefore, when there is a `vertical scrollbar`, the `total width` will be the sum of `element's width` and `vertical scrollbar's width`, which causes the **`horizontal scrollbar`**.